Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Preliminaries

 \subsection{Assumptions}

-We next formally state the required assumptions for establishing our theoretical results. \begin{assumption} The objective function $f(x)$ is twice differentiable.
+We formally state the required assumptions for establishing our theoretical results in Section~\ref{sec:main_results}. \begin{assumption} The objective function $f(x)$ is twice-differentiable.
 Moreover, it is strongly convex with parameter $\mu > 0$ and its gradient $\nabla f$ is Lipschitz continuous with parameter $L > 0$.
 Hence,